abeln/explicit-null-docs/bootstrap.md

 `git diff --stat HEAD <commit-before-migration>^|awk '{ print $3 " "$4 " " $1}'| sort -n -r|less | cat`

 See stats here: https://gist.github.com/abeln/d0d2979efbf469501923c7d73341e145

-## JavaNull

-I instrumented the compiler to log every time a member selection happens on a union with `JavaNull`: e.g. `x.foo` where `x: String|JavaNull`.

-There were 896 such instances.
-See the types that showed up here: https://gist.github.com/abeln/3b709744ccfe13a0065d4f36db35b927

 Here's a per-file description of what changed in the top 20 files: